smartfog/fogflow/doc/en/source/deploymentview.rst

 * **RabbitMQ**: AMQP-based message bus for exchanging the control commands between Topology Master and Workers
 * **Task Designer**: noodejs-based web server to provide the web-based interfaces for system management and showing demo use cases

-The following components are made accessibe from the outside, via their listening ports under the same public IP (IP-core):
+The following components are made accessible from the outside, via their listening ports under the same public IP (IP-core):

 * **IoT Discovery**: 8071
 * **IoT Broker(cloud)**: 8070